 In Nigeria, the frequent kidnappings of executives and high profile targets in the Niger Delta have spread to the port city of Lagos.
 Victims are followed and kidnapped feet from their home.

 Latin America is home to three of the most prominent kidnapping countries in the world: Venezuela, Colombia and Mexico.
 These countries have seen a rise in “express kidnappings,” sometimes called “millionaire tours”.
 Travelers are picked up by cab drivers who then pick up a gang of armed criminals.
 The victim is drugged, brought to various ATMs and made to withdraw money.
 Often, these victims are taken home to be robbed there.
-According to the Council for Law and Human Rights, there were 72 people kidnapped daily in Mexico in 2012.
-These numbers become even more troubling because police agencies advise that kidnappings are under reported.

 By keeping a protection dog by your side, you are making yourself a less attractive target.
 Kidnappers want their crimes to be quick and quiet, and a big barking dog makes that impossible.
 Even if they aren’t aware of your dog’s advanced protection training, they will have to choose between the possibility of being attacked or moving on to another target.

 Our personal protection dogs are more than just playmates for children; these dogs make for exceptional guardians.
 During the delivery process, we train our dogs to respond to each member of the family, so in a dangerous situation, your child can call on your dog’s training.